Good Artists Copy, Great Artists Steal.

 With Unity, Ubuntu introduced dock and positioned it on the left-hand side.
-And it’s fixed, in default setup you can’t change the dock’s position.
+And it’s fixed, in the default setup, you can’t change the dock’s position.
 It works pretty much how you would expect a dock would work.
 What some people may not know is that there were Linux DE docks even before Unity docks, as a package, with all kinds of options to customize it.

 There were similar looking docks in other OS even before it was first introduced in OS X in 2001.
 In one form or another, there was a dock on NEXTSTEP (which was later bought by Apple), OS/2 3.0, Windows 98, AmigaOS, MorphOS, BeOS.
 But the first OS that most likely introduced it was RISC OS in 1987 (was called Icon Bar), curiously enough Steve Jobs’ NEXTSTEP picked up the design element a year later without much fuss.